ciaralynch72/destination_unknown/README.md

 #### Destination information

-The user will be told how many letter are in the destination word and told how many chances they have to guess the correct destination.
+The user will be told how many letters are in the destination word and told how many chances they have to guess the correct destination.

 ![Guess](docs/readme_images/guess.JPG)